HXSecurity/TerraformGoat/aws/elastic_computing_service/ec2_ssrf/README.md

 ![img](../../../images/1650428695.png)

-After the environment is set up, You can see the access address of the shooting range at Outputs, then access to the browser.
+After the environment is set up, You can see the access address of the scenario at Outputs, then access to the browser.

 ![img](../../../images/1650429022.png)